 Add a can of chickpeas to make this Mediterranean farro salad with roasted vegetables even more nutritious and fulfilling.

-Classic Farro Salad
+Farro Salad with crunchy veggies

-Check out our classic farro salad recipe.
+Check out our farro salad recipe with crunchy veggies.

-Yes, one of the pillars of a Mediterranean diet is whole grains, including Farro.
+Yes, one of the pillars of a Mediterranean diet is whole grains, including farro.

-Anecdotally, if you travel around Italy in the summer months, you’ll see fresh ready-made single-portion farro salads packed with fresh veggies in most supermarkets.
+Anecdotally, if you travel around Italy in the summer months, you’ll see fresh ready-made, single-portion farro salads packed with fresh veggies in most supermarkets.

-Yes, Farro contains gluten, although in lower quantities than other grains, and it is often unsuitable for gluten-free diets.
+Yes, farro contains gluten, although in lower quantities than other grains, and it is often unsuitable for gluten-free diets.

 More Salad Recipes